Balance Your Air Travel

 Flying stresses you and the planet out.

-If you are flying, you are adding a significant amount of planet-warming gases to the atmosphere.
-Flying for many Bay area residents is a large portion of their carbon footprint and what has put us well over the national average of CO2 per household.
+Flying for many is a large portion of their carbon footprint and what has put us well over the national average of CO2 per household.
 Frankly, it is embarrassing that we are at close to double the national average of carbon dioxide emissions.
 Balance that carbon footprint today with projects that do a world of good.

 Overall, the aviation industry accounts for 11 percent of all transportation-related emissions in the United States.
 Take one round-trip flight between New York and California, and you have contributed about 2 (3 tons in business class) of CO2 emissions directly into the atmosphere.
 If it is not offset it has an estimated environmental cost in real terms of about $1200 by 2050.
 If you really aren't able to reduce your total flights there are some ways to make your airplane travel a little bit greener.